 18 But if they are prophets, and if the word of the Lord is with them, let them now make intercession to the Lord of Hosts, that the vessels which are left in the house of the Lord, in the house of the king of Judah, and at Jerusalem, do not go to Babylon.

-19 For the Lord of Hosts says concerning the pillars, concerning the sea, concerning the bases, and concerning the rest of the vessels that are left in this city, 20 which Nebuchadnezzar king of Babylon didn’t take when he took captive Jeconiah the son of Jehoiakim, king of Judah, from Jerusalem to Babylon, and all the nobles of Judah and Jerusalem; 21 yes, the Lord of Hosts, the God of Israel, says concerning the vessels that are left in the house of the Lord, and in the house of the king of Judah, and at Jerusalem: 22 ‘They will be carried to Babylon, and there they will be, until the day that I visit them,’ says God; ‘then I will bring them up, and restore them to this place.’ ”
+19 For the Lord of Hosts says concerning the pillars, concerning the sea, concerning the bases, and concerning the rest of the vessels that are left in this city, 20 which Nebuchadnezzar king of Babylon did not take when he took captive Jeconiah the son of Jehoiakim, king of Judah, from Jerusalem to Babylon, and all the nobles of Judah and Jerusalem.
+21 Yes, the Lord of Hosts, the God of Israel, says concerning the vessels that are left in the house of the Lord, and in the house of the king of Judah, and at Jerusalem: 22 ‘They will be carried to Babylon, and there they will be, until the day that I visit them,’ says the Lord, ‘Then I will bring them up, and restore them to this place.’ ”

 2 Thessalonians 3

 1 Finally, brothers, pray for us, that the word of the Lord may spread rapidly and be glorified, as also with you, 2 and that we may be delivered from unreasonable and evil men, for not all have faith.
 3 But the Lord is faithful, who will establish you and guard you from the evil one.
 4 We have confidence in the Lord concerning you, that you both do and will continue doing the things we command.
 5 May the Lord direct your hearts into God’s love, and into the perseverance of Christ.

 Warning Against Idleness